-Section 4.
+Section 5.
 OH shall submit a progress report to the Mayor and the City Council by June 30 every year.
-The report will include: information about progress in meeting levy program goals; details about projects awarded levy investment; and information about those served by levy programs.
+The report will include: information about progress in meeting 2023 Housing Levy program goals; details about projects awarded Levy investment; and information about those served by Levy programs.